hesiqi2000/zynq-lab/README.md

 ---
 **NOTE**

 Board support for PYNQ-Z2 are not included in Vivado by default.
-The relevant files need to be extracted and saved to:
+The relevant files need to be extracted and saved to: {Vivado installation}\data\boards\board_files\

- {Vivado installation}\data\boards\board_files\
+If you do not see the board_files folder, create it manually.

 These files can be downloaded from